 If you must drive in snowy or sleet-like conditions, leave enough time to arrive at your destination safely.
 Avoid hard braking and keep a safe following distance from other vehicles on the road.
 Of course, it goes without saying, but keep a shovel, snow melt and an ice scraper in your vehicle as ice can be unpredictable.
 Keeping a bag of sand or kitty litter in your trunk for traction is also a good idea; sprinkling it underneath the tires can make them stop spinning.

 Power outages during major storm events are inevitable.
 Paul suggests keeping cash on hand, because banks and ATM machines depend on electricity to serve their purpose.
 Avoid opening the freezer and fridge as much as possible; certain foods can last up to 6 hours in the event of a power outage.
-Make sure to have an emergency power supply for anyone who requires power for medical equipment, with enough medication to last a week.
+Make sure to have an emergency power supply for anyone who requires power for medical equipment; of course, you’ll also want enough medication to last a week.
 In addition to medication, have a supply of one gallon of water, per person, for a maximum of 3 days.

 Another important thing to keep in mind during a power outage is to simply not panic.
 Paul assured us that crews from all power companies are mobilized in case of a winter weather incident.
 The crew’s response time can vary, but they are indeed responding.
-If a power outage lasts overnight or into the later hours, use extra blankets and close all doors to seal the heat into one confined area of the home.
+If a power outage lasts overnight or into the later hours, use extra blankets and close all doors; this will seal the heat into one confined area of the home.

-With social media these days, almost all the OEM Offices have social media profiles where you can get up-to-the-minute information when winter weather strikes.
-While these tips can be useful, be sure to have the contact information of your county’s Office of Emergency Management on hand.
+With social media these days, almost all the OEM Offices have social media profiles; which means they offer up-to-the-minute info when winter weather strikes.
+While these tips can be useful, be sure to have the contact details of your county’s OEM on hand.
 For a full list of contact information for every New Jersey county, head to the New Jersey Office of Emergency Management website.